Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

     mov rax, 1
     mov rdi, 1
     lea rsi, [rbp+-8]
-    ; I know how many characters will
+    ; I know how many characters the
-    ; back from the function... it's a cheat.
+    ; function will return ... it's a cheat.
-    ; The correct would be a strlen function to get
+    ; The correct would be a strlen function
-    ; the length of this string
-    mov rdx, 6; +1 for '\n' set in C code syscall
+    ; to get the length of this string mov rdx, 6; +1 for '\n' set in C code syscall